Master Subscription Agreement

 |A country in Asia, or the Pacific region, other than Japan, Australia, or New Zealand||Singapore||Singapore|

-|United States or a country in Central or South America, or the Caribbean||California||San Francisco, California, U.S.A.|
+|United States or a country in Central or South America, or the Caribbean||New York||New York, New York, U.S.A.|

 |Canada||Ontario||Toronto, Ontario, Canada|

 In the Agreement, terms with initial capital letters shall have the meanings ascribed to such terms in this Section 13 or elsewhere in this Agreement or attachments hereto: